 To promote airflow through the base I’ve also used a closed door as a wall.
 Later we will get tiles that serve the same purpose, but a pneumatic door is fine.

-Sleeping on the ground stresses your dupes.
-You will lose control of stressed dupes and stress-outs can be the beginning of the end for a colony.
+Sleeping on the ground gives your dupes a sore back and slows them down (-1 athletics).
 Let’s not have have our dupes sleeping on the ground.

 In the image below you can see I’ve set up a sleeping room above my central room.
 The location is not critical, but having the bedrooms higher helps make sure your dupes are not sleeping in the own carbon dioxide but instead nice oxygen (Oxygen (Gas) is lighter than Carbon Dioxide (Gas) so works its way up).
 If you do build above, connect the two floors using ladder in one of the two spaces we’ve reserved between our rooms (We’ll use the other space for fire poles later that help dupes move down fast).